Atovaquone: Chemoprophylaxis

 Atovaquone/proguanil is a standard chemoprophylaxis for P. falciparum malaria prevention; it is one of three main antimalarial chemoprophylaxis regimens alongside doxycycline, and mefloquine (the efficacy of the latter being restricted to regions where microbial resistance has not been established).
 Its efficacy against liver-stage P. falciparum reduces the required duration of post-exposure prophylaxis.
 Its safety has been established for up to 20 weeks of continuous use, but it is thought to be safe even in case of years of continuous use.

 There is limited evidence regarding efficacy of this chemoprophylactic regiment against other Plasmodium species.
 P. vivax malaria has been noted following cessation of chemoprophylaxis, suggesting this regiment may fail to exhibit complete efficacy against extra-erythrocytic stages of P. vivax.

 Treatment

 It is an effective treatment for uncomplicated (mild-to-moderate) malaria caused by P. falciparum.
 In treatment of P. vivax, the initial atovaquone/proguanil course must be followed up with a course of primaquine.

 Resistance

 Malarial resistance to atovaquene monotherapy develops rapidly by a single-point mutation in the cytochrome b gene.
 Resistance to the atovaquone/proguanil combination is less frequent.

 Adverse effects

 Atovaquone is associated with gastrointestinal distress, headache, and rash.
 Adverse effects may necessitate discontinuation of atovaquone therapy.
 Vomiting and diarrhoea may additionally decrease absorption of atovaquone, causing therapeutic failure (re-administration of a dose after vomiting can be an effective salvage).
-Atovaqune may cause transient elevations of serum transanimase, and amylase.
+Atovaquone may cause transient elevations of serum transanimase, and amylase.